 If your income has been affected as a direct result of the floods, you may be eligible for the Disaster Recovery Allowance (DRA).
 The DRA is accessible for up to 13 weeks from the date you lose income and is available to Australian residents or eligible visa-holders over 16.

 You can apply for the Australian Government Disaster Recovery Payment right here.
-For emergency assistant call 000 or the SES at 132 500.
-For a full list of evacuation centres and closed schools, visit ABC News for more.
+For emergency assistance call 000 or the SES at 132 500.